Ostrovski/gusty/README.md

 ### Incomplete results detection
 Each search attempt produces bunch of requests to GitHub API.
-There is always a one request for `/search/users` plus up to 100 subsecuent requests for member profiles.
+There is always a one request for `/search/users` plus up to 100 subsequent requests for member profiles.
 Since GitHub strictly limits number of requests to its API there could be a situation when only a part of profile requests is fulfilled.
 For such situations each search result contains field called `incomplete`.
 It's an array of user IDs without profile data.